trippleter/same-aptos-receiver/clusters_analysis/the_cluster_44_size_20/README.md

 - 0xae30f6ee, on date: 2023-04-27, called 0x0a9f824c05a74f577a536a8a0c673183a872dff4
 - 0x00000184, on date: 2024-01-20, called Socket: Socket Gateway
 (These transaction data is in cluster_44_onchain_data.csv file)

+This high number of intersections in dates, transactions and 30 minute period in Aptos messages proves that this cluster is controlled by 1 person